ul. Marszałkowska 99a

 Warsaw is now firmly on Europe’s culinary map: its vibrant restaurant culture combines the best of Polish tradition with modern flair, and cool bars add a hot buzz to the city.
 The Strauss Restaurant in Polonia Palace Hotel (Al. Jerozolimskie 45) invites you to come and enjoy great dining and drinking, all served up with a smile.
 More: www.poloniapalace.com.pl

 Delicja Polska is an unique place at the Krakowskie Przedmiescie 64, where tradition meets classic at its best.
 More: www.delicjapolska.pl

-206 elegant rooms and suites (3 rooms for disabled guests) equipped with WLAN awaits you at Polonia Palace Hotel, Warsaw.
-Accommodation options include a choice of rooms, suites and exclusive English Apartment featuring a unique view of Warsaw and modern amenities.
+206 elegant rooms and suites (3 rooms for disabled guests) equipped with free WiFi await you at Polonia Palace Hotel, Warsaw.
+Accommodation options include a choice of rooms, suites and an exclusive English Apartment featuring a unique view of Warsaw and modern amenities.
 3 rooms for disabled guests.